The Scottish Policing-

 The safety theme draws in expertise on organisational development, focusing on: mitigating risk and trauma in police settings; online harms; organisational culture and stressors; and the utilisation of technology to support the well-being of police professionals.

-The analytics theme will enhance prevention and safety by utilising expertise on data optimisation to improve operational practices and training; promoting ethical use of data and AI in areas of high priority policing needs (e.g. mental health distress); and developing processes to build public confidence around data driven and AI innovation.
+The analytics theme will enhance prevention and safety by utilising expertise on data analysis & optimisation to: improve operational practice and training: promote ethical use of data and AI in areas of high priority policing; and build public confidence around the development and application of data driven and AI innovation.

 SPACE focuses on key policing Areas of Research Interest (ARIs) to improve Safety, build Prevention, and maximise the use of Analytics in a manner that inspires Confidence and meets high Ethical standards